Our pick of the best smoker grills for your cookouts

 Jill adds that the longer your meal is "exposed to the smoke, the stronger the flavour," so there's plenty of wiggle-room to experiment with your outdoor dining, not to mention plenty of enjoyment.
 As a smoker grill can come in many forms, costs vary considerably, meaning there are smokers for all households at many price points.
 Luckily, you can try this fun way to cook relatively cheaply.
 If you thought the smokiness of a charcoal grill was amazing, just wait…

 If you're looking for the perfect smoker grill to suit your lifestyle, it's easy to choose something that won't fit your skill level or household needs.
 After all, you don't want to pick a tricky smoker if you're a novice.
-Luckily, we've made it easier – as we cover different types of smokers and explain their uses, advantages and disadvantages.
+Luckily, we've made it easier – as we cover different types of smokers and explain their uses, advantages, and disadvantages down below.

 Best smoker grills